 Will Chidambaram’s plea in SC today be rendered infructuous in the wake of his arrest

-New Delhi, Aug 23: The Supreme Court is set to hear a petition filed by former union minister, P Chidambaram, challenging an order of the Delhi High Court that rejected his plea for anticipatory bail in the INX Media case.
+New Delhi, Aug 23: The Supreme Court is set to hear a petition filed by former union minister, P Chidambaram, challenging an order of the Delhi High Court that rejected his plea for an anticipatory bail in the INX Media case.

 INX Media: Indrani Mukerjea's full confession against Chidambaram

 Anticipatory bail is protection from arrest.
-However in the wake of Chidambaram already being arrested and remanded in CBI custody, the petition in the Supreme Court may not have much of meaning.
+However, in the wake of Chidambaram already being arrested and remanded in CBI custody, the petition in the Supreme Court may not have much of meaning.

 The court is hearing a petition today in which he has sought protection from arrest by the CBI.
 However, what he would focus on more is the other plea that seeks protection from arrest by the Enforcement Directorate, which will be taken up by the Supreme Court on August 27.

 On Thursday, a Delhi court had remanded Chidambaram in CBI custody until August 26.
-However, if he is granted bail after his remand period ends, the ED, would look to arrest him.
+However, if he is granted bail after his remand period ends, the ED would look to arrest him.
 It is in this context that the hearing on the plea against the ED in the Supreme Court becomes more important for Chidambaram and his legal team.

 If the Supreme Court sets aside the order of the Delhi High Court, it would mean Chidambaram would get interim protection from arrest by the ED.